Your questions about healthy aging and balance, answered

 Ranjani has been a physical therapist for the last 16 years.
 She completed her undergraduate degree and graduate degree in India and earned her Doctor of Physical Therapy in the US and is experienced in working with older adults.
-Read on for a summary of their chat!
+Read on for key questions answered during their chat.

 What does it mean to age in a healthy way?

 Alicia: To age in a healthy way means to maintain functionality – of both the brain and body.
 This can be accomplished through movement and exercises.
 Aging healthy means trying to maintain that functionality.

 Ranjani: As we age, we want to be as independent as possible.
 That’s the first thing I hear from my residents.
 We must have a good balance, posture and muscles.
 It’s not easy – but very doable!